What is Trespassing?

 - Trespassing is covered by the Criminal Justice and Public Order Act 1994, which lists a table of offences related to the act.

-When is Trespassing Considered a Crime?
+Is Trespassing a Crime?

 The reality is that most of us have trespassed, either knowingly or otherwise, at some time or another.
-All land in the UK belongs to somebody and, unless public access is permitted by the owner, anybody who sets foot on that land without permission is, by definition, a trespasser.
-This is the reason that trespassing by itself is usually considered to be a tort rather than an outright crime.
+All land in the UK belongs to somebody and, unless public access is permitted by the owner, anybody who sets foot on that private land without permission is, by definition, a trespasser.
+This is the reason that trespass by itself is usually considered to be a tort rather than an outright crime.

-If the trespass does not form part of a criminal act, and no intent to do so is apparent, the property owner’s options are limited.
+If the trespass does not form part of a criminal law act, and no intent to do so is apparent, the property owner’s options are limited.
 They may pursue legal action and sue the trespasser for the hypothetical value of whatever gains made by the trespass.
 They may also obtain a court injunction barring the trespasser from returning to the property, but there isn’t much else they can do under such circumstances.

 The law places some emphasis on the trespasser’s foreknowledge of their transgression.
-If the person leaves in a quick and orderly fashion after being informed that they are trespassing, it’s unlikely that criminal charges can or will be brought against them.
+If the person leaves in a quick and orderly fashion after being informed that they are trespassing, it’s unlikely that criminal offence charges can or will be brought against them.

 The law may also protect trespassers in instances where a property owner has left their property in a dangerous condition, causing injury to the trespasser.